mm696626/MarioStrikersChargedMusicReplacer/README.md

 * IDSP Header
     * 0x04 bytes - File magic (always IDSP)
     * 0x04 bytes - Interleave Chunk Size
-    * 0x04 bytes - Total Audio Data Size per Channel
+    * 0x04 bytes - Total Audio Data Size per Channel (must be divisible by 0x20 in Super Mario Strikers)
     * 0x60 bytes - Left Channel DSP Header
     * 0x60 bytes - Right Channel DSP Header

 * The Rest of the IDSP
     * Left Channel Data Chunks that are the size defined in the header (last chunk is padded.
-Super Mario Strikers does not do this)
+Super Mario Strikers does not pad)
     * Right Channel Data Chunks that are the size defined in the header (last chunk is padded.
-Super Mario Strikers does not do this)
+Super Mario Strikers does not pad)
     * 0x14 bytes of 0x30 (this is the footer.
-Super Mario Strikers does not have this)
+Super Mario Strikers does not have the footer)

 ### Special Thanks/Credits
 * This documentation on the IDSP header and DSP format helped a lot too